 Issue 14: My Town, My City – Submission date: 26 June 2025; Publication date: August/September 2025

-Try to keep your article as short and focused as possible.
-The word limit of a submission is 1500 words, including footnotes, for ordinary submissions, or 2000 words for those who have been invited to write a feature article.
-(There is a small amount of leeway to exceed these maximums.)
+Try to keep your piece as short and focused as possible.
+The word limit of a submission is 1500 words, including footnotes, for ordinary submissions, or 2000 words for those who have been invited to write a feature.
+(If you have an essay that exceeds our maximums, we may be able to publish it in a different form; please email us about it.)

 Please also include an author bio of 40 words or less.